anttisalonen/progbook/rst/guess_start.rst

 Here, we use the parameter "user" using double curly braces ('{{' and '}}').
 What happens is Flask will generate HTML based on this template, i.e. replace "{{ user }}" with the value from our Python code, and serve the generated HTML to the browser.

 *Exercise*: Handle both user name and maximum number parameters in your Flask code and guessing game HTML.
-For the maximum number, you can have Flask insert it in your Javascript code by doing e.g. "var overall_max_value = {{ max_value }};".
-You can also store the user name as a Javascript variable for later use.
+For the maximum number, you can have Flask insert it in your JavaScript code by doing e.g. "var overall_max_value = {{ max_value }};".
+You can also store the user name as a JavaScript variable for later use.

 Uploading more JSON data
 ========================

-Now we should have everything in place such that the maximum number depends on the user input, and the user name is available for our Javascript.
+Now we should have everything in place such that the maximum number depends on the user input, and the user name is available for our JavaScript.
 Let's add this information in the database when the user has correctly guessed the number.
-We should currently have something like this in our Javascript code:
+We should currently have something like this in our JavaScript code:

 .. code-block:: js